lostphilosopher/wyattandersen-jekyll/_posts/2017-03-06-how-to-write-a-good-readme.md

 ### Contact Us: Where to go for help with the project

 Despite your stellar README people may still have questions.
 People will still have questions.
 Tell them where to send them.
 Got a Slack or IRC channel?
 Email address?
 Twitter handle?
 This is the place to draw attention to those.
 You could also triage a bit in terms of where to go with what type of questions.
 "How to Contribute" questions might go to a different channel than "Do you have this feature?" questions.

+### Template

+If you like this approach for writing READMEs here's [a template (in markdown format) as a Gist](https://gist.github.com/lostphilosopher/0ba5a45a32d8f1defa88ccd6c45a92f4) for writing them in this fashion.

 ---
 1. Full disclosure: I'm bad at remembering to do this too...